 Insurance is available when the AD include the necessary crop information to establish the protection available for state and county programs.
-For each CY, the AD contain available policies, coverage levels, prices, premium rates, premium adjustment percentages, practices, or types of the insurable crop, insurable acreage and other related information regarding crop insurance in the county.
-The AD are located on the RMA's Actuarial Document website at: webapp.rma.usda.gov/apps/actuarialinformationbrowser/.
+For each CY, the AD contain available policies, coverage levels, prices, premium rates, premium adjustment percentages, practices, or types of the insurable crop, insurable acreage, and other related information regarding crop insurance in the county.
+The AD can be accessed on the RMA Actuarial Information Browser website at aibpf-rma.fpac.usda.gov/apps/ActuarialInformationBrowser/CropCriteria.aspx or on the RMA Information Reporting System website at webapp.rma.usda.gov/apps/RIRS/.

-Exception: Insurance under ARPI is not available for hybrid seed corn or hybrid sorghum seed when an insured has a Hybrid Seed Corn Policy or Hybrid Sorghum Seed

-Policy, respectively, in place.
+Insurance under ARPI is not available for hybrid seed corn or hybrid sorghum seed when an insured has a Hybrid Seed Corn Policy or Hybrid Sorghum Seed Policy, respectively, in place.

-For each CY, the AD list the insurable crop except for nursery, which lists insurable plants alphabetically in the EPL/PPS.
+For each CY, the AD list the insurable crop \\\.
 The SP are considered a part of the AD.
-The AD are located on the RMA's Actuarial Document website referenced above.
+The AD are located on the RMA Actuarial Information Browser and RMA Information Reporting System websites referenced above.